Articles on: Inbox

 billing

-• Shortcuts are only overwritten if they use the same bang
+• Existing shortcuts are overwritten only when they use the same bang

-• Tags are created automatically if they don’t exist
+• Tags are created automatically when they do not already exist

 Best practices